As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "A lot of times the heat played a factor in making a chronic condition acutely worse," says Dr. Amit Chandra, chief of emergency medicine at the University of Maryland Medical Center Midtown Campus.
 He says that's especially true for cardiovascular conditions.

 "The worse your circulatory system is, the worse you are at getting cool," Chandra says.
-A weak or damaged heart might struggle to pump extra blood to the skin, so heat can radiate off the body.
-Even sweating, which also gets rids of heat by evaporation, can put stress on the heart.
+A weak or damaged heart might struggle to pump extra blood to the skin so heat can radiate off the body.
+Even sweating, which also gets rid of heat by evaporation, can put stress on the heart.

-Respiratory conditions can become aggravated, too, in part because heat can actually worsen air quality and because conditions like asthma and COPD can be triggered by high heat and humidity.
+Respiratory conditions can become aggravated too, in part, because heat can actually worsen air quality and because conditions like asthma and COPD can be triggered by high heat and humidity.

 Chandra says even looking at patients' medical records wouldn't necessarily tell the full story of how heat could be harming their health.